Every planner knows that WBS and Code Structure are essential elements needed to successfully maintain a Primavera P6 schedule network.

 5. Don’t scream!

-THERE IS NO NEED FOR ALL OF YOUR ACTIVITIES DESCRIPTIONS TO BE CAPTILIZED!
+THERE IS NO NEED FOR ALL OF YOUR ACTIVITIES DESCRIPTIONS TO BE CAPITALIZED!
 For some reason there are several planners that prefer to work in all-caps.
 Do us all a favor and please turn the caps lock off.
 There is no need to scream and it adds no value to the final product.

 Wrap-Up